publiccodenet/blog/_posts/2021-03-16-notes-from-community-call-4-march-2021.md

 ## Notes

 The discussion had a lot of different angles and ideas.
-Below are a few of those that sparked most discussion.
+The ones below sparked the most discussion.

 ### The standard as a help in procurement